Sept. 1, 2015 – May 7, 2016 Highlighting works from…

 - Spring Semester: October 1*

 *Students who left not in good standing (warning, probation, suspension, or dismissal) CANNOT apply after the above listed deadlines.
 See Academic Action section below.
+Fall semester 2015 applicants who submit completed applications after July 15th may not be admitted in time to register, and may be required to defer their admission to spring semester.

 - Application (online or paper)